ivanjanjanintolar/TolarSwap/WebApp/README.md

 If you wish to have them exported from Web3Helper you can create an instance inside Web3Helper as well.

+To display the balances of the certain token you will need to :

+1)- Add it's balance state to the initial state inside `.src/core/store/reducers/user/index` file following the examples.

-To display the balances of the certain token add it inside `./src/components/balance/index` file following the examples.
+2)- Fetch the balance of the selected token inside `.src/core/store/actions/web3/index` file following the examples.

+3)- Add it inside `./src/components/balance/index` file following the examples.

 ## Available Scripts